What Is A Prescription Drug Rehab?

-For some prescriptions, drug rehab can be needed, and then the need can come on as somewhat of a surprise.
-A highly addictive prescription for conditions including anxiety, ADD, pain, and other disorders can lead to tolerance and abuse relatively quickly.
-This is why access to quality prescription drug rehab is so essential.
+Some prescription drugs can be addictive even when used as prescribed.
+A prescription for conditions including anxiety, ADD, pain, and other disorders can lead to tolerance and abuse relatively quickly.
+This is why access to quality prescription drug rehabs is essential.

-Prescription drug rehab can be inpatient or outpatient although in the case of prescription drug rehab it is suggested that the individual first attends an inpatient program.
-This is in part because prescription drug abuse can go relatively undetected for extremely long periods of time because it has just become part of a person’s daily life.
+A prescription drug rehab can be inpatient or outpatient, although it is suggested that the individual first attends an inpatient program.
+This is in part because prescription drug abuse can go undetected for extremely long periods as it becomes part of a person’s daily life.

-If a person is in outpatient treatment it can be too tempting to say “I have this under control”, but then be unable to control the cravings and give into temptation.
-When there is more accountability it becomes easy to stay off the pills and start to maintain a new, healthy lifestyle.
+If a person is in outpatient treatment it can be too tempting to say, “I have this under control,” then be unable to control the cravings and give into temptation.
+When there is more accountability, it becomes easier to stay off the pills and maintain a healthier lifestyle.

-Prescription drug abuse just like all other forms of substance abuse does not discriminate by race, class, creed or socioeconomic backgrounds.
-This type of drug abuse can arise from a teenager getting into a medicine cabinet, finding and buying the drugs off the street or being prescribed a prescription and not taking the drug as instructed.
+Prescription drug abuse – just like all other forms of substance abuse – does not discriminate by race, class, creed or socioeconomic background.
+This type of drug abuse could arise from a teenager getting into a medicine cabinet, being prescribed inappropriate drugs for a condition, or being prescribed a drug and not taking it as instructed.

-Commonly abused prescription drugs include opiates such morephine, oxycodone, and hydrocodone; stimulants such as methylphenidate and amphetamine; and CNS depressants including diazepam, alprazolam, zolpidem and others.
+Commonly abused prescription drugs include opiates such morphine, oxycodone and hydrocodone, stimulants such as methylphenidate and amphetamine, and benzodiazepines such as diazepam.

 Treating Prescription Drug Addiction

-Not so long ago, drug education was taught in schools in a very particular way.
-Drugs are bad.
+Not so long ago, drug education was taught in schools in a very particular way – drugs are bad.
 Don’t use them at all, even if you think you won’t get addicted.
-Drugs like cocaine and heroin will destroy your life, and marijuana will start your descent into the life of a drug addict.
+Drugs like cocaine and heroin will destroy your life, and marijuana will start you on your descent into the life of a drug addict.

-While that approach was in any case distorted at the time, it is now completely redundant.
+While that approach always had its problems, it is now completely redundant.
 Millions of drug addicts in the United States have never touched an illegal substance.
 They were not pressured into trying drugs by friends or other addicts.
 Rather, they were prescribed legal drugs by medical professionals.

 Addiction to prescription drugs – opioid painkillers especially – has become an epidemic.
 No one is immune to it, no matter how careful they are to follow the law and make responsible decisions.
-When you’re in pain, you need relief, and opioids are often the most clear-cut solution.
+When you’re in pain, you need relief, and opioids are often the “easiest” solution.

 All drug addiction has multiple components.
-There is the dependence on the substance itself, as well as an underlying reason the individual started using it.
+There is the dependence on the substance itself, then there’s the underlying reason the individual started using it.
 This is all the more evident in prescription drug addiction.
 The physical reason for which the drug was initially prescribed needs to be treated, while the individual detoxes and learns to weather the cravings.

 Much like any other drug addiction, prescription drugs can cause a physical dependency that needs professional treatment.
-People who are addicted to prescriptions must go through detox so that they can rid their systems of the toxins and chemicals that are perpetuating their addiction.
-Withdrawal from prescription drugs can actually be quite uncomfortable so a detox clinic with medical staff on hand is necessary.
+People who are addicted to prescription drugs must go through detox so that they can rid their systems of the chemicals that are perpetuating their addiction.
+Withdrawal from prescription drugs can be quite uncomfortable or even dangerous, so a detox clinic with medical staff on hand is necessary.

 After detox, a stay in rehab is the next important step to recovery because it will allow an individual to address their mental addiction as well.
-Rehab can help people turn their lives around and prevent an overdose.
+Rehab can help people turn their lives around and prevent a relapse.

 Here is what to expect when you or a loved one begin treatment for prescription drug addiction.